binaryshrey/DSA/README.md

 #### Basic elements of OOP:

 * Class : It is a group of similar types of Objects which possess same attributes and behaviour.
 (Object factory / User-Desined datatype)
-* Object :It is a uniques entity that contains data and functions (characteristics and behaviour) toghether in an OOP.
+* Object :It is a unique entity that contains data and functions (characteristics and behaviour) toghether in an OOP.
 * Data Abstraction : Act of representing essential features without including the background details
 * Encapsulation : The wrapping of data and functions, toghether in a single unit.
-* Data Hiding : The data which cannot be accessed directly outside class premise, although they are in same class
+* Data Hiding : The data which cannot be accessed directly outside class premise.
 * Dynamic Binding : The process of linking function call to function signature
 * Inheritance : Property by which object of one class acquire some common properties of another class
 * Polymorphism : The process of using a function for more than one purpose.